 The West Bank is a chunk of land east of Israel.
-It’s home to nearly three million Palestinians, and would make up the heart of any Palestinian state.
-Israel took control of it in 1967 and has allowed Jewish settlers to move in, but Palestinians (and most of the international community) consider it illegally occupied Palestinian land.
+It’s home to nearly 3 million Palestinians, and would make up the heart of any Palestinian state.
+Israel took control of it from Jordan in 1967 and has allowed Jewish settlers to move in, but Palestinians (and most of the international community) consider it illegally occupied Palestinian land.

 In 1967, Israel fought a war with Egypt, Syria, and Jordan.
 Israel fired the first shot, but claims it was preempting an imminent Egyptian attack; Arabs disagree, casting Israel as an aggressor.
 In six days, Israel routed the Arab powers, taking the West Bank and East Jerusalem from Jordan.

-Israel has controlled the West Bank since the Six-Day War (as it’s called).
-For many Jews, this is wonderful news in theory: the West Bank was the heartland of the ancient Jewish state.
+Israel has controlled the West Bank since the Six-Day War, as it’s called.
+For many Jews, this is wonderful news in theory: the West Bank — which Israel also calls Judea and Samaria —was the heartland of the ancient Jewish state.
 It’s home to many Jewish holy sites, like the Cave of the Patriarchs in Hebron, that Jews were previously cut off from.
-In practice, Israeli control of the West Bank means military administration of a territory full of Palestinians who aren’t exactly excited about living under Israeli authority.
+In practice, Israeli control of the West Bank means military administration of a territory full of Palestinians who chafe under Israeli restrictions.

 The border between Israel and the West Bank would probably have to change in any peace deal.